UnlockNYC/unlock-nyc-web-archive-23/README.md

 - before working in Glitch, **make sure the project is up-to-date with the Github repo first!!** This is important - Forestry writes content and Markdown edits to the Github repo automatically, but this does not sync with the Glitch project.
 You need to find the **Tools** menu in the lower left, choose "Import and Export," and then "Import from Github."

 - when you are ready to push changes to the website, choose the **Tools** menu again, and this time "Export to Github."
-This will create a branch called `glitch`, and you can create a pull request to double-check your changes before merging with the `main` production branch.
+This will create a branch called `glitch` in the Github repo, and you can create a pull request to double-check your changes before merging with the `main` production branch.
+You should delete the `glitch` branch when you are finished.

 - once you merge to main, the changes are deployed automatically via Netlify.
 You can check the Netlify dashboard to follow the status of the deploy/build.